BobPalmer/Workshop/README.md

 * KAS and KIS is the original work of KospY! - Thank you for creating this awesome mods.
 * Alshain: category icons
 * Enceos: 3D models and textures

+TODO
+Add Stock Settings page
+	Bool OriginalSettings, if true, the multipliers below are hard-set to 1 and unchangable Multiplier for processing time, going from 1 to 1000 Multiplier for recycling time, going from 1 to 1000 Bool NoLocalRecycling

+	processing time:
+		Blueprint.cs, line 39, line 50

+	Both processing & Recycling time:
+		Blueprint.cs: 13-18